-Note 1:This register contains some bits that are read or write only.Note 2:Bit 0 is not cleared by HARD RESET.
+Note1: This register contains some bits which are read or write only.

 Chip Level (Global) Control/Configuration Registers[0x00-0x2F]

 The chip-level (global) registers lie in the address range [0x00-0x2F].
 The design MUST use all 8 bits of the ADDRESS Port for register selection.
 All unimplemented registers and bits ignore writes and return zero when read.